Campaign Approach to Reaching Asian American, Native Hawaiian, Pacific Islander (AANHPI) Audiences

 - To reach these culturally and geographically diverse populations, the Campaign is deploying a hyperlocal approach to get language-specific, culturally motivating ads and outreach materials to AANHPI audiences.
 This approach serves as a complement to national advertising that is being pushed into these communities and engagement with community-based partners to reinforce Campaign messages with local trusted messengers.

 A robust and continuous cycle of research drives all Campaign activities, including the approach to reaching AANHPI audiences.

-- Primary research includes focus groups and interviews, creative testing surveys, and a weekly current events survey (a probability-based survey of 1,000 representative U.S. adults 18 and older), with findings provided by key demographic groups.
-Additional research includes audience segmentation and monitoring of news stories, social media, and secondary research.
+- Primary research includes focus groups and interviews, creative testing surveys, and a weekly current events survey (a probability-based survey of 1,000 representative U.S. adults ages 18 and older), with findings provided by key demographic groups.
+Additional research includes audience segmentation and the monitoring of news stories, social media, and secondary research.
 Findings are summarized for use across the Campaign.

 - Additional outcome surveys and analysis, along with social listening, enable performance tracking and real-time impact assessment to inform quick adjustments to messaging in a rapidly changing environment.